MapStory/mapstory-community/roadmap.md

 **[Annotations improvements] (items/annotations.md)**- Bulk upload of annotations and a better editor

-**[Community Infrastructure} (items/community-infra.md)** Better tools for supporting the community, and to help the community support itself.
+**[Community Infrastructure] (items/community-infra.md)** Better tools for supporting the community, and to help the community support itself.